crisvarin/peb/README.md

   effect parameter has to be included (`TRUE`) or not (`FALSE`);
 - the small-sample adjustment parameter `a`.
-The default value for `a` is `2 * levels(tournament$data)` which corresponds in adding one imaginary concordant pair and one imaginary discordant pair to the counts for each of the teams, as discussed in the paper.
+The default value for `a` is `2 * levels(tournament$data)` which corresponds in adding one imaginary concordant couple and one imaginary discordant couple of paired comparisons to each of the teams, as discussed in the paper.
   Estimation without the small-sample adjustment is obtained with `a=0`.

 Please refer to [Varin and Firth (2024)](https://arxiv.org/abs/2406.09597) for further details on the